Fangjun-Li/RoomSpace/README.md

 1. Install ProcTHOR.
    Detailed installation instructions can be found on the [ProcTHOR GitHub repository](https://github.com/allenai/procthor).
-2. Replace and Add Files to Customize Room Generation Locate the `procthor` folder in your installation directory.
+2. Locate the `procthor` folder in your installation directory, replace and add files to customize room generation.
    - Replace the corresponding files under `./procthor/procthor/generation` with the files from this repository in the same directory.
    - Copy the `generate_room.py` file under `./procthor/scripts` in this repository to the corresponding folder in the downloaded ProcTHOR directory.
-3. Generate Room Scenes
-   Navigate to the `./procthor` directory and run the example script to generate room scenes.
+4. Navigate to the `./procthor` directory and run the example script to generate room scenes.
 Use the following command:
    ```bash
    python scripts/generate_room.py
    ```